 - Measure everything with specific baselines: define SMART objectives and collect current performance data before making changes, then establish continuous monitoring systems to ensure improvements stick and deliver expected results.

-Here’s what distinguishes operational projects from routine work:
+What distinguishes operational projects from routine work is:

 - Focus on existing processes: these projects refine what’s already in place rather than building from scratch.